bimanmandal/learning-spark-on-k8/README.md

 ```bash
 ./spark-3.2.0-bin-hadoop3.2/bin/docker-image-tool.sh -r hello-spark -t v1 build
 ```
+*The above command execution will take some time to complete.*

 ## 4. Set Spark ServiceAccount roles
 >**ServiceAccount:** A service account provides an identity for processes that run in a Pod. \